f1nal3/Juniorgram/Docs/Getting Started.md

 ## Linux:

-__Qt Creator__ or __Visual Code__:
+__Visual Code__:

  1. Clone this repository or download as Zip from Github.
- 2. Run Qt Creator and open the root CMakeLists.txt.
+ 2. Run VS Code and open the root CMakeLists.txt.
 It will automatically detect the root CMakeLists.txt and execute it, after which you can start/debug the server and client sides.